sparrowsaurora/sparrowsaurora/README.md

 ### Yuki

-Built with: Python, C#, Raspberry Pi

-Description: Yuki is my passion project, an AI assistant that helps me with my coding and other tasks.
+Yuki is my passion project, an AI assistant that helps me with my coding and other tasks.
 That can also communticate with me using a custom voice module and humanised speech, Yuki also has a display model made with C# and displayed with a Raspberry Pi and a 7 inch screen. this allows for a more immersive experience and a more natural way of interacting with Yuki.
 As well as the ability to have yuki use computer vision and speach processing to help with real life tasks.

+`Python,` `C#`

 Link: [github.com/sparrowsaurora/Yuki](https://github.com/sparrowsaurora/Yuki)